 The FBI had installed approximately 3,000 GPS trackers on cars throughout the United States, without a warrant, when the U.S. Supreme Court ruled in 2012 that their use implicated the Fourth Amendment.
 As a result, the FBI deactivated the warrantless trackers, and its agents had to physically retrieve them.
-Obtaining warrants before using those GPS trackers would have ensured the constitutionality of obtained evidence and saved the FBI considerable time and effort.71
+Obtaining warrants before using those GPS trackers would have ensured the constitutionality of obtained evidence and saved the FBI considerable time and effort.

-How could the surveillance proposal negatively impact public safety or individual rights?
+16 Making Smart Decisions about Surveillance: A Guide for Communities > How could the surveillance proposal negatively impact public safety or individual rights?